andac-demir/SVM-Softmax-Classifier-for-CIFAR10/README.md

 ```

-*Note: Advances in Deep Learning Class HW.
-Practice a neural network softmax classifier.
+*Note: Advances in Deep Learning Class(EECE7398) HW: Practice a neural network softmax classifier.
 As many dense layers as possible can be added but convolutional layers were not allowed.*